nerves-project/nerves-project.github.io/gettingstarted.md

 of=/dev/sdX bs=128k` where sdX is the MicroSD device.
 Some help can be found for Windows on the [BeagleBone wiki](http://circuitco.com/support/index.php?title=BeagleBone#Image_Files).
 4. Insert the MicroSD card into the BeagleBone and boot.
 5. Log into the board via the console.
-Log in as `root` with no password.
+Log in as `root` with password `root`.

 ## Board Notes